trycourier/courier-node/README.md

     console.log("The Courier response is:", error.data);
     console.log("The error message is:", error.message);
   } else {
+    console.log(
-    console.log('There was a problem making that request.
-Make sure you are online.');
+      "There was a problem making that request.
+Make sure you are online."
+    );
   }
 }
 ```